ka9q/ka9q-radio/docs/ka9q-radio.md

 filters on HF, as the extra CPU load isn't a problem with lower A/D sample rates.

+**samprate** Integer; default 24000 (24 kHz) in the [global] and channel group sections; hardware-dependent in the front end section.
-**samprate** Integer; default 24000 (24 kHz).
-Specifies the default PCM output sample rate for each receiver channel.
-Note this is distinct from the **samprate** parameter in the hardware section that specifies the sample rate of the A/D converter.
+In the former, specifies the default PCM output sample rate for each receiver channel.
+Note!
+These are two distinct uses of the **samprate** keyword; in the hardware section it specifies the sample rate of the A/D converter.
+In most cases you should use the default A/D sample rate.

 **data** String; no default.
 Not valid in *modes.conf*.
 Specifies the DNS name of the multicast